leah-jala/PP5-PaperDreams7Apr/README.md

 ## Future features
 - I would add icons above the Stripe field for the major credit cards accepted for additional confirmation to the customer.
 - Once an item is sold out, I would like it to be automatically taken off the products list and moved to a gallery page where customers can view past works, with search and sorting, in addition to anything current I want to show (like commissioned items that will not be sold).
 Like this, I would have a portfolio page.
 I would also like customers to be able to click through, comment and also add pictures of their artwork as they are displaying it in their homes.
 Also, I would like them to have a link to click to enquire about have a previously sold item made.
 There is a limit to how fast an artist can create work, so the gallery would show a greater body of work and what is possible if the customer is willing to wait.
+- I would like to figure out how to make the site work like some that I have see where you can see how many products are in people's bags, and change my message under the product to only give a quantity when there are only a certain amount left in stock.
+So they could for example see that there are 5 items left and 3 of these are in other customer's bags.
+- I would like a "Let me know when this is back in stock" feature for signed in users.
 - Search field should be altered for fuzzy logic.
 - Checkout page: If a form is filled in when the user sees the link it should keep the information through the login.
 I have moved the links higher up the form to avoid a situation where a person only sees the link after filling in their information.
 - If there were a lot more products in the store, it would make sense to add more categories for the sort by field, for example people interested in buy an artwork might like to look for specific colors.